U.N. Expert Clarifies Statistic On U.S. Detention Of Migrant Children

 As for how he came to quote data from 2015 — the year before he was selected to lead the U.N.'s global study on child detentions — Nowak said he was trying to answer one of the first questions at Monday's news conference, which focused on the U.S. detention of children as part of its migration policies.

 "I received quick info from my assistant, where he said that's the latest data that we have," Nowak says.
 "But I didn't know at that moment that it was [from] 2015.
-If I would have known that, I would not have mentioned it, because that's sometime ago."
+If I would have known that, I would not have mentioned it, because that's some time ago."

 The 2015 statistic does not appear in his global study's section on the U.S., Nowak notes.
 And he adds that he stands by the figures that are compiled in his report.